 - Parents/guardians/Guardians are welcome to drop their children and leave. - If parents/guardians/coaches wish to enter the nets area, they may do so for the welcome and explanation period ONLY. - Welcome- by SNLCC Age Group Convener.
 To be included in the welcome: - Clear explanation of the teams/competitions the players are trailing for. - An explanation of how the trials will be run. - Introduction of Selectors. - All people who are not taking part in the trial or selectors will then be asked to leave the nets area.
 We would encourage they leave totally but if they wish parents/guardians/coaches may view from the MEZZANINE FLOOR ONLY. - Selectors: to then explain the process in more detail to the trial participants and run the trials accordingly.

 Post trial:

-A written statement detailing the trialists success or otherwise will be provided within 3 working days of the trial.
-This will usually by emailed to the contact email provided at registration time.
+A written statement detailing the trialists success or otherwise will be distributed.
+This will usually by email to the contact email provided at registration time.
+Feedback can be provided on request.